-In addition to the University and School of Arts and Sciences, applicants to the Doctor of Philosophy Degree in Chemistry must meet the General Admissions Requirements as published in the Clark Atlanta University Graduate Catalog.
+In addition to the requirements for MS degree, the Department of Chemistry requires a student to submit the results of their chemistry subject GRE exam with their application to the doctoral program in chemistry.
+This is in addition to the University and School of Arts and Sciences, applicants to the Doctor of Philosophy Degree in Chemistry must meet the General Admissions Requirements as published in the Clark Atlanta University Graduate Catalog.
 Applicants must pass an entrance examination.
+GRE required.